BootyBayLabs/Turtle_ShopUI/README.md

-# BootyBayLabs
+# Turtle_TransmogUI
-A collection of authentic, archived WoW UI addons from Turtle WoW  client.
+Transmog UI addon for Turtle WoW, supporting patch-3 ~ patch-9 MPQ clients.

 ## Overview
-This repository stores original, legacy UI scripts and interfaces extracted from the **Turtle WoW client**, primarily from the **2022 era2026**.
-These files are preserved for research, restoration, and development reference.

-Included Addons

-- Turtle_ShopUI: Original official donation shop UI (2022 - 2026)
+This repository provides standalone Transmog UI files for different versions of the Turtle WoW client.
+Each patch version has its own directory and independent files.

+## Supported Versions
-- patch-3.mpq | Client Version 1.161
+- patch-3.mpq

-- patch-4.mpq | Client Version 1.164
+- patch-4.mpq

-- patch-5.mpq | Client Version 1.170
+- patch-5.mpq

-- patch-6.mpq | Client Version 1.171
+- patch-6.mpq

-- patch-7.mpq | Client Version 1.172
+- patch-7.mpq

-- patch-8.mpq | Client Version 1.180
+- patch-8.mpq

-- patch-9.mpq | Client Version 1.181
+- patch-9.mpq

-## Features
-- Fully preserved for archive & development use

-## Usage
-These files are for reference, restoration, and learning purposes only.
-They can be loaded directly into a1.121 WoW client as interface addons.

-## License
+## How to Use
-This project is for archival and educational use only.
-All original code belongs to Turtle WoW.
+1. Choose the folder matching your client version
+2. Place the files into your MPQ directory
+3. Launch the game